xperiments/ng-barrel/README.md

 ## Usage

 This utility add 2 context menu in the file navigation pane.
+To add a new barrel file (`index.ts`) or update an existing, select the directory in the tree view and perform the command `Ng Barrel: BarrelTypescript` or `Ng Barrel: BarrelAll` (via Command Palette).

 ### Barrel Typescript